 Alexander Wang, the esteemed Californian fashion designer, embraced the camo look in 2016, which got us to thinking: why not apply it to our cushions and chairs, our walls and fabrics?
 Camo, or ‘Camo Chic’ as we’re dubbing it, has been big for years, just not in interiors.
 It’s time this changed!

 The basis for any good design scheme is found in its walls.
 Choose your favourite camo tone, either a muted green or trendy grey, and the first step in your latest design adventure has begun.
 When dealing with greens, err on the side of a pesto or an olive, rather than an apple, which you can layer to your heart’s content, in true camo fashion.

 While we’re on the subject of paint, remember to test samples in various lights and on various walls, to get the fullest appreciation.
 We’ve heard our fair share of disaster stories – don’t let this be you!

 Break up darker tones with white or cream tiles, creating a feature wall effect.
 These should not be reserved for kitchens and bathrooms, in fact they can add extra design interest to bedroom settings with their neutral and uplifting nature, bringing the best out of any existing colour.

-The biggest barrier to Camo Chic success relates to temperature: this look is undoubtedly cool, but there’s a danger it can feel cold (particularly in winter) if executed poorly.
-You won’t regret applying a UK Flooring Direct rug for extra warmth, a life saver when departing the shower and having to cross chilly wood or laminate boards.
+The biggest barrier to Camo Chic's success relates to temperature: this look is undoubtedly cool, but there’s a danger it can feel cold (particularly in winter) if executed poorly.
+You won’t regret applying a rug for extra warmth, a lifesaver when departing the shower and having to cross chilly wood or laminate boards.

-Suitable camo options can be found using UK Flooring Direct’s search facility shown above.
-Not only greens but also greys and blacks, search for something subtle that will work with your walls and floors, and cover as much or as little space as you require.
+Don’t narrow your search to just greens but also greys and blacks, search for something subtle that will work with your walls and floors, and cover as much or as little space as you require.